toAtulArora/IISER_repo/README.md

 * Working on finding and customizing a template for the Chemistry Lab Record

 August 11, 2012
-* Working on the Biology Lab Record
+* Working on the Biology Lab Record (not well)

+August 12, 2012
+* Working on Chemistry record, experiment 1